UMAprotocol/UMIPs/UMIPs/umip-157.md

 This fee depends on the following parameters:
 - The "running count" at the time of the refund on the destination chain.
 - The UBA fee curve parameters value for the running count of the refund.

+### Computing the running balance at any point in time.

+Succinctly, the running balance for a `token` and `chain` is equal to:
+- `snapshotted_running_balance + e_0 + e_1 + ... + e_n-1 + e_n` where
+- `snapshotted_running_balance`: Last validated running balance for chain and token as of the latest root bundle execution in the HubPool
+- `e_i`: `E` is a series of time-ordered Deposit and Refund events involving `token` and `chain`.
+Deposit events increment the running balance by the deposited amount while Refund events decrement the running balance by the full fill amount.
+- The running balance at time `i` is equal to the snapshotted running balance plus all the effect of all events up until time `i-1`.
+- If the running balance ever exceeds the hurdle running balance as described [here](#constructing-the-poolrebalanceroot) then an adjustment needs to be made the running balance.
+For example, if the hurdle running balance is 10, and the snapshotted running balance is 1, then if 10 deposits events `e` in a row occur that send the running balance at `i` greater than 10, then the running balance at `i` needs to be decremented back to the target.
+- Intuitively, this means that the running balance is aware of any `netSendAmount` adjustments applied by the next bundle proposer.

 ## Setting the realizedLpFeePct for a Fill